facebookresearch/habitat-challenge/README.md

     ADD agent.py /agent.py
     ADD submission.sh /submission.sh
     ```
+    Build your docker container using:
+    ```bash
+    docker build . --file Objectnav.Dockerfile  -t objectnav_submission
+    ```

-    Build your docker container using: `docker build . --file Objectnav.Dockerfile  -t objectnav_submission`.
-(Note: you may need `sudo` priviliges to run this command.)
+    Note #1: you may need `sudo` priviliges to run this command.

-    **Note:** Please make sure that you keep your local version of `fairembodied/habitat-challenge:testing_2022_habitat_base_docker` image up to date with the image we have hosted on [dockerhub](https://hub.docker.com/r/fairembodied/habitat-challenge/tags).
+    Note #2: Please make sure that you keep your local version of `fairembodied/habitat-challenge:testing_2022_habitat_base_docker` image up to date with the image we have hosted on [dockerhub](https://hub.docker.com/r/fairembodied/habitat-challenge/tags).
 This can be done by pruning all cached images, using:
     ```
     docker system prune -a
     ```